-Indiana ranks among America’s biggest 15 exporters by state behind front-runners including Texas, California, New York and Washington states.
-The value of Indiana’s exports equals 2.4% of United States’ overall exported products for 2019.
+Indiana ranks among America’s biggest 20 exporters by state behind front-runners including Texas, California, New York and Louisiana.
+The value of Indiana’s exports equals 2.5% of United States’ overall exported products for 2020.

-Based on statistics from the US Department of Commerce’s Bureau of Economic Analysis (BEA), Indiana’s exported products represent 10.6% of the state’s total economic output or real Gross Domestic Product in 2019 ($371.6 billion in current dollars based on BEA statistics).
+Based on statistics from the US Department of Commerce’s Bureau of Economic Analysis (BEA), Indiana’s exported products represent 9.5% of the state’s total economic output or real Gross Domestic Product in 2020 ($372.6 billion in current dollars based on BEA statistics).
+That metric is down from 10.6% one year earlier.

 Indiana’s Top 10 Exports